-- C1 The open and unbuilt upon area within the street front zone must be retained and is to remain visible from the street. - C2 Traditional landscaped and open areas in the street from zone are to be retained. - C3 The design of new open space areas in the street front zone must use features and materials that are appropriately scaled and consistent with the architectural character of the building and the group, where the building forms part of a group. - C4 A dwelling that is a dwelling house, dual occupancy, semi-detached dwelling or an attached dwelling is to provide the following: an unbuilt upon area including a principal open space area to be located at the rear, and deep soil landscaped area in accordance with Table 2. - A new residential flat building or multi dwelling housing, or the adaptive reuse of a C5 building as a residential flat building or multi dwelling housing is to be provided with private open space, inbuilt upon area and deep soil landscaped area in accordance with Table 3, except where compliance would require demolition of significant structures. - C6 Each new divelling within a mixed use development is to be provided with private open space and deep soil landscaped area in accordance with Table 3. - Deep soil landscaped area must be in a location and have an adequate soil profile depth to altew for root volumes and the long term stability and health of vegetation. - Appropriate vegetation types are to be planted in the deep soil landscaped areas having regard to the dimensions of the area and the nature of subsurface soil and rock profiles.
-Note: Advice from an arborist/horticulturist is recommended. - Part of the private open space must be capable of serving as an extension of the dwelling for relaxation, dining, entertainment, recreation and children's play area and should be directly accessible from the main living area of the dwelling.
+- C1 The open and unbuilt upon area within the street front zone mut be retained and is to remain visible from the street. - C2 Traditional landscaped and open areas in the street front zone are to be retained. - The design of new open space areas in the street front zone must use features and C3 materials that are appropriately scaled and consistent with the architectural character of the building and the group, where the building forms part of a group. - A dwelling that is a dwelling house, dual & cupancy, semi-detached dwelling or an C4 attached dwelling is to provide the following: an unbuilt upon area including a principal open space area to be located at the rear, and deep soil landscaped area in accordance with Table 2. - C5 A new residential flat building, manor house, multi dwelling housing (terraces) or multi dwelling housing, or the adaptive reuse of a building as a residential flat building, manor house, multi dwelling housing (terraces) or multi dwelling housing is to be provided with private open space, unbuilt upon area and deep soil landscaped area in accordance with Table 3, except where compliance would require demolition of significant structures. - C6 Each new dwelling within a mixed use development is to be provided with private open space and deep soil landscaped area in accordance with Table 3. - C7 Whep soil landscaped area must be in a location and have an adequate soil profile depth to allow for root volumes and the long term stability and health of vegetation.

+Appropriate vegetation types are to be planted in the deep soil landscaped areas having regard to the dimensions of the area and the nature of subsurface soil and rock profiles.
+Note: Advice from an arborist/horticulturist is recommended.

+C9 Part of the private open space must be capable of serving as an extension of the dwelling for relaxation, dining, entertainment, recreation and children's play area and should be directly accessible from the main living area of the dwelling.

-- C10 Stairways and ramps may be used to provide access from the building to the open space in cases of sloping sites and grade variations. - cember 2020 C11 The raising of open space areas to provide level access from a building is not permitted if there would be an adverse impact on adjoining properties and the significance of the property generally. - C12 Private and communal space is generally not permitted in the form of a roof terrace.
+- C10 Stairways and ramps may be used to provide access from the building to the open space in cases of sloping sites and grade variations. - AUGUST 2021 C11 The raising of open space areas to provide level access from a building is not permitted if there would be an adverse impact on adjoining properties and the significance of the property generally. - C12 Private and communal space is generally not permitted in the form of a roof terrace.